2022 Zoe’s Race details coming soon!

 Race results for the men’s and women’s 5K and 10K are now available.
 Congratulations to our race winners and everyone who came out to help us make a difference in the lives of our neighbors in need of accessibility modifications.

 We could not do it without you!
-Thank you and we’ll see you next year.

 Thank you to our 2019 Sponsors!